jht9629-nyu/covid-19-data-stories-2022/Projects.md

 ## NYU Student Involvement Opportunities
 Thank you for your interest in the COVID-19 Impact Project https://covid19impactproject.com/ This is an open sourced project focused on memorialization and grief related to the pandemic, data visualization and storytelling and the examination of statistics relative to our collective COVID-19 experience.
 In all of these projects you will be working with  NYU faculty John Henry Thompson and Shindy Johnson.

 The project has several components and there are many ways that students can get involved.
+If you have questions email Shindy Johnson at [smj2@nyu.edu](mailto:smj2@nyu.edu)

 ## How ITP and  IMA Students Can Get Involved